 PhD, Business Administration, Duke University

-Leigh Plunkett Tost studies the psychological and sociological dynamics of power and status in organizations, with a particular focus on how hierarchy affects team functioning, moral judgments, and ethical decision making.
-She also examines the motivations underlying individuals' pursuits of prosocial change, focusing her research at the intersection of social psychology and institutional theory.
-Her research has been published in a broad range of academic journals, including Academy of Management Journal, Academy of Management Review, Psychological Science, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, and Personality and Social Psychology Review.
+Leigh Plunkett Tost studies the psychological and sociological dynamics of hierarchy and diversity in organizations.
+Her research on hierarchy focuses on questions about how power differences in teams and organizations affect team performance and ethical decision making.
+Her work on diversity examines people’s attitudes about diversity and explores the unintended consequences of diversity initiatives.
+Her research has been published in a broad range of academic journals, including Academy of Management Journal, Academy of Management Review, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Personality and Social Psychology Bulletin, Personality and Social Psychology Review, and Psychological Science.
 In addition, the implications of her research have been discussed in numerous media outlets, including the New York Times, Washington Post, Financial Times, Forbes, and Harvard Business Review.